malikxab/DSA-Bidding-System/ReadMe.txt

 # Auction System – C++ (3rd Semester DSA Project)

-This project is a console-based Auction System developed as part of a 3rd-semester Data Structures and Algorithms (DSA) course.
+This project is a **console-based Auction System** developed as part of a 3rd-semester Data Structures and Algorithms (DSA) course.
-The system simulates a real-time auction using core DSA concepts such as Binary Search Trees, Circular Queues, Vectors, and timer-based input handling.
+It simulates a **real-time auction** using core DSA concepts such as **Binary Search Trees, Circular Queues, Linked Lists, and timer-based input handling**.

 ---